-Diarrhea is a major cause of mortality in young calves (52).
-Fluid therapy (i.e. replacement of lost water and electrolytes) greatly improves their chance of survival (52).
+Diarrhea is a major cause of mortality in young calves (55).
+Fluid therapy (i.e. replacement of lost water and electrolytes) greatly improves their chance of survival (55).
 If bottle feeding is unsuccessful, fluid therapy can be provided subcutaneously or intravenously following veterinary advice and training.

-As long as scouring calves continue to drink milk, it is important to continue offering it (52).
-Continued milk feeding prevents weight loss and provides the energy and nutrients that support recovery and growth (52).
+As long as scouring calves continue to drink milk, it is important to continue offering it (55).
+Continued milk feeding prevents weight loss and provides the energy and nutrients that support recovery and growth (55).
 Tube feeding milk to calves that have gone off milk brings serious health risks and is not recommended.

-Some research suggests there are benefits to including an approved non-steroidal anti-inflammatory drug (NSAID) as part of an overall therapy plan for scouring calves (53, 54).
-However, especially in dehydrated calves, the use of NSAIDs brings a risk of toxicity (55); therefore, this therapy should be considered in consultation with the herd veterinarian.
+Some research suggests there are benefits to including an NSAID as part of an overall therapy plan for scouring calves (56,57).
+However, especially in dehydrated calves, NSAIDs bring a risk of toxicity (58); therefore, this therapy (which also requires a prescription) has to be considered in consultation with the herd veterinarian.